Different Types of Grow Lights For Hydroponic Gardens

 Choosing the right grow light for your hydroponic garden is an important decision.
-Not all lighting is the same.
-There are several factors that come into play when choosing which grow light will work for best for the garden you’re growing.
+Not all lighting is the same or will work for what you’re growing.
+There are several factors that come into play when choosing the best grow light.

 Fluorescent Grow Lights